mrcodegh/SoilSensor_ESP12f/README.md

 sensitive - see plot jpg.
 Calibration is done via soaking in water and noting dry and soaked A/D points.
 Put these points in your rcvsoiltempdata.php.

-This is part of my Weather Underground reporting solution.
+This is part of my Weather Underground, weathercloud.net, pwsweather.com solution.
 The soil sensor sends http POST packets to Bit Web Server running on my Cloud Pic cell phone: https://github.com/mrcodegh/WU-Cloud-Cam-Pics-via-Android.